Ear Falls History

 In 1970 Ear Falls was incorporated as a municipality and for several years the local economy revolved around the mining industry.
 However, the economy changed drastically with the closing of the Griffith Mine in 1986.

 Through hard work and innovative leadership Ear Falls has recovered and continues to strengthen the community through projects that included the development of the Ear Falls Waterfront and expansion of the Recreation Centre, the Town Hall and the Golf Course.
-In September of 1994 the Township of Ear Falls, in cooperation with the Red Lake Board of Education and the Wabauskang Reserve, opened a Native Transition School.
-However, the most exciting development to come to this small town in recent years was the Weyerhaeuser Sawmill, which officially opened on May 14, 1998.
+In 1993 the Township of Ear Falls, in cooperation with the Red Lake Board of Education and the Wabauskang Reserve, opened a Native Transition School.
+The School was open from 1993 to 2007.
+However, the most exciting development to come to this small town in recent years was the Weyerhaeuser Sawmill, which officially opened in 1993.
+Weyerhaeuser did close their doors in 2005, then Eacom Timber bought the Sawmill in 2015.

 Although more holiday resorts have been built and logging operations expanded through the years, Ear Falls still has potential for industrial growth.
 The community wants to ensure that economic development will continue and that it can continue to provide opportunities for its residents.
 The enjoyment of fishing, hunting, boating, golf and snowmobiling continues to enhance life in the community.